I am using this AnyTone 144MHz 10/25/50W FM mobile device last years for local 144MHz traffic.

 The RX signal level showed 5 bars even with disconnected antenna.

-The noise/signal disappeares when just touching the power cord or AnyThing(...) external at the device.
+The noise/signal disappears when just touching the power cord or AnyThing(...) external at the device

 Found internal a beautiful well build device with gold plated PCB.

 I have no service document or diagram.
-Hard to believe that this professional build device would suffer from an self oscillating pre-amp stage but i can't draw an other conclusion.
+Hard to believe that this professional build device would suffer from a self oscillating pre-amp stage, but i can't draw an other conclusion.

-I could not see any malfunctioning part causing this.
+I could not see any malfunctioning parts.
 A wide-band design no tuning parts.

 Suspect is the first RX FET to have a constant parasitic self-oscillation.